ZONESTAR3D/Document-and-User-Guide/Mixing_Color/readme.md

 -----
 ## Term explanation
-Some proper noun are used in mixing color printing, this section made a detail description to these names, to help understanding the following documents better.
+Some proper noun are used in mixing color printing, this section made a detail description to these names, to understand the following documents better.
 #### Bowden extruder
 A Bowden extruder is a type of extruder that pushes filament through a long and flexible PTFE tube (Bowden tube) to the hot end.
 ZONESTAR multi color 3d printers are used Bowden extruder. [:page_with_curl:wiki page](https://en.wikipedia.org/wiki/3D_printer_extruder)
 ![](./BowdenExtruder.jpg)